HOW TO VISIT VLKOLINEC – A UNESCO SITE IN SLOVAKIA

 BEAR SAFETY

-Please note that Slovakia has a high population of brown bears that live in abundance in the forests around Vlkolinec.
+Please note that Slovakia has a very high population of brown bears (estimated 3000+ brown bears in Slovakia).
+Many bears live in abundance in the forests around Vlkolinec.
 Maybe you have seen the viral video posted by mountain bikers chased by a surprised bear.
 That bike park is just a bit further around the Sidorovo Mountain.

 If you bike in the mountains, attach a bear bell to your bike.
 If you go for a hike, make sure you are noisy.
 You must talk loudly, laugh or sing in order to be heard by the bears.
-Hike in groups.
-Bears naturally fear people and will always run away and avoid any contact.
-What you don’t want is to surprise them, especially a mom with cubs.
+Always hike in groups.
+Most bears naturally fear people and will always run away and avoid any contact.
+What you absolutely don’t want is to surprise them, especially a mom with cubs.
 So be reasonably noisy.

 WHERE IS VLKOLINEC AND HOW TO GET THERE

 Unless you come with an organized tour, the only motorized way to get to Vlkolinec is by car.
 There is no public transportation service to the village.
-You have to leave your car at the designated parking lot at the foot of the village as only the local residents are allowed to drive in Vlkolinec.
+You have to leave your car at the designated parking lot at the foot of the village as only the local residents are allowed to drive into Vlkolinec.
+Slovakia has a dense public transportation net but the most comfortable and independent way to travel is by car.
+So my suggestion is to get a convenient car rental.

 Driving to Vlkolinec is a fun part, too.
 The road is rather narrow and not so well maintained.
 Along the way, you’ll meet herds of sheep and goats, pass some hikers, a mineral water spring and some scenic rock walls.